Audrey Spillman – Neon Dream | Self Release

 The second album release by the Montreal-based singer-songwriter Alexandra Levy, otherwise known professionally as Ada Lea, features eleven songs with a folk/pop angle, often using one word titles; “Damn”, “Hurt”, “Violence” and “Oranges” are such examples.
 It’s strange then that the album title is so garrulous.
 One Hand on the Steering Wheel the Other Sewing a Garden might be a mouthful, but the songs strike a less portentous balance, with one or two surprising moments, “Saltspring” for example, which is a fabulous acoustic number in the vein of a Laura Veirs or the criminally underrated UK singer Katy Bennett (KTB).
 Apparently inspired by personal experience, of daydreams and reading Elena Ferrante’s Neapolitan novels, the songs appear to relate to the seasons, some of which evoke the snowy Montreal wintertime, some inspired by springtime and others related to the heat of the summer and the golden glow of autumn.
 Much of the album was developed during a period spent in Banff, Alberta as an artist in residence, which was then uprooted and replanted in Los Angeles, with engineer Marshal Vore at the helm.
 A lovely album.

-Saltspring is included in this week’s Vaults radio show.
+Saltspring is included on this week’s Northern Sky Vaults Radio Show.

 Ana Egge – Between Usda Lea | Story Sound Records